willklein/choosing-a-database/posts/overview-post.md

 - something others will use
 - seems relational

-## How I choose
+## Goals

-- relational vs document model
+- learning new things
+- building skills
+- ease of use
-- ORM or not
+- flexibility
-- goals
+- cost